sunfounder/euler-kit/docs/source/index.rst

 we have prepared many interesting and practical projects for you, and collected a lot of authoritative related information, just turn on your computer and you can complete programming learning in one stop.

-In addition, we provide 2 programming languages: MicroPython and Arduino (C/C++).
-You can view different tutorials according to your needs。
+In addition, we offer 3 programming languages. microPython, C/C++ (Arduino) and a block-based language (Piper Make).
+Each programming language has targeted and interesting projects to help you get started quickly, so you can choose according to your needs.

 If you want to learn another projects which we don’t have, please feel free to send Email and we will update to our online tutorials as soon as possible, any suggestions are welcomed.